alahm1/alahm/README.md

 - Total views
 - Total videos uploaded

 Where is the data coming from?
 The data has been compiled from various websites that track YouTube metrics and analytics.
+A Python script was employed to scrape the top 100 technology YouTube channels in the US.
+Additionally, the YouTube API was utilized to extract key metrics, including views, subscriber counts, and video details for each channel.

 # Stages